pooja97/in-memory-db/README.md

-# in-memory-db implementation using Command and Memento pattern in Python.
+# In memory database implementation using Command and Memento pattern in Python.